Digital lender SoFi applies for new bank charter

-June 12 (Reuters) - Social Finance Inc, the online lender known as SoFi, has applied for a new bank charter, according to an application posted on the U.S. Federal Deposit Insurance Corp's website.
+(Reuters) - Social Finance Inc, the online lender known as SoFi, said on Monday it applied for a new bank charter with the U.S. Federal Deposit Insurance Corp.

-SoFi has applied for an industrial loan charter in Utah under the name SoFi Bank and listed a Salt Lake City location as its proposed depositary address, according to online news portal TechCrunch. tcrn.ch/2te7IJJ

-SoFi Bank will operate as an online-only institution, with no branches or deposit-taking ATMs, the TechCrunch report said on Monday.

 SoFi, which started out as a company that refinances student loans, launched a digital wealth management platform in May.